TaitoUnited/full-stack-template/README.md

 #### Kubernetes

 The `scripts/heml.yaml` file contains default Kubernetes settings for all environments and the `scripts/helm-*.yaml` files contain environment specific overrides for them.
 By modying these files you can easily configure environment variables, resource requirements and autoscaling for your containers.

+You deploy configuration changes without rebuilding with the `taito deployment deploy:ENV` command.

 > Do not modify the helm template located in `./scripts/helm` directory.
 Improve the original helm template located in [SERVER-TEMPLATE](https://github.com/TaitoUnited/SERVER-TEMPLATE/) repository instead.